sjvermeu/pmcs/README.md

 To handle the configuration as well as SCAP content in a manageable manner, the agent will always look through the repository using the following order:

-- Host-specific at `hosts/` using a fully qualified hostname
+- Host-specific at `hosts/MYFQDN` using a fully qualified hostname
-- Domain-specific with class information at `domains/classes/` using the class
+- Domain-specific with class information at `domains/MYDOMAIN/classes/MYCLASS` using the class
-- Class-specific at `classes/` using the class
+- Class-specific at `classes/MYFQDN` using the class
-- Domain-specific without class information at `domains/`
+- Domain-specific without class information at `domains/MYDOMAIN`
-- Keyword-triggered (only for SCAP data streams) at `keywords/` using the keyword
+- Keyword-triggered (only for SCAP data streams) at `keywords/MYKEYWORD` using the keyword (only for SCAP data streams)

 So to obtain system configuration information, the *first* hit will be used (a system can only have a single configuration entry).